coderdark/redux/README.md

 Global state management (internally uses react context).
 Small api set: `applyMiddleware`, `bindActionCreators`, `combineReducers`, `compose`, `createStore` + 4 more.

 ## API
++ Store - Its the place that keeps your state.
+Only one store, having multiple store is an unti-pattern.
+You create one using the `createStore` function.
 + Componse - takes multiple functions and composes a new function that applies all the functions passed from right to left.
 ```
 const fn1 = (string) => string.toUpperCase();